[ Ver esta página en español ]

 - Policy details

 - Effective date

 - Enforce the rule.
-You should post signs, remove ashtrays and smoking litter, and start discussing the rule to prospective tenants.
+You should post signs, remove ashtrays and smoking litter, and start discussing the policy with current and prospective tenants.